Laimonas-Mikalauskas/SQLAlchemy-fundamentals-and-projects/README.md

 - Implementation of console-based output that displays processed SQL query and program results by using Python classes and OOP design principles
 - Secure login credentials management by implementing structured user authentication model
 - Object Relational Mapping (ORM) usage with SQLAlchemy while executing full CRUD operations
-- SQL Injection prevention by using ORM to protect data management system from vulnerabilities
+- SQL Injection prevention by using ORM to protect sensitive user's data

 ### File location
 - This file can be found in 'SQLAlchemy' folder